qase-tms/qase-python/qase-robotframework/README.md

 ## Usage

-You must add Qase case IDs to robot framework tests.
+If you want to create a persistent link to Test Cases in Qase, you should add Qase test case IDs to robot framework tests.
 They should be added as a tags in form like `Q-<case id without project code>`.
 You can use upper and lower case to indicate the test case IDs.
 Example:

 ```robotframework